dotnet/docs-maui/docs/user-interface/graphics/transforms.md

 ## Combine transforms

-The easiest way to combine transforms is to begin with global transforms, followed by local transforms.
+The simplest way to combine transforms is to begin with global transforms, followed by local transforms.
 For example, translation, scaling, and rotation can be combined to draw an analog clock.
 The clock can be drawn using an arbitrary coordinate system based on a circle that's centered at (0,0) with a radius of 100.
-Translation and scaling expand and center the circle on the canvas, and rotation can then be used to draw the minute and hour marks of the clock and to rotate the hands:
+Translation and scaling expand and center the clock on the canvas, and rotation can then be used to draw the minute and hour marks of the clock and to rotate the hands:

 ```csharp
 canvas.StrokeLineCap = LineCap.Round;